aiven/aiven-docs/docs/products/opensearch/howto/audit-logs.md

 ## Configure audit logging

-Customize the audit logging settings in OpenSearch® Security to align with your organization\'s specific requirements.
+Customize the audit logging settings in OpenSearch® Security to align with your organization's specific requirements.
 The configuration process involves two primary sections: General and Compliance settings, each offering distinct options: